CreateSean/no-cms-starter/README.md

-# Craft CMS Starter Project
+# NO CMS Starter Project

-This is an opinionated Craft CMS starter project using DDev for local development, Tailwind CSS, Alpine Js, and Laravel Mix.
+create static html files using includes and tailwind css.
+Modified from my [Craft CMS Starter](https://github.com/CreateSean/craft-starter).

-to install this package run `composer create-project createsean/craft-starter .`
+Clone this locally and and follow instructions below to get started

 ---